GRIT: a package for structure-preserving simulations of gravitationally interacting rigid-bodies: Applications to Trappist-I

 \section{Applications to Trappist-I}

 Spin-orbit coupling leads to profound dynamics in planetary systems, in particular for planets with close-in orbits.
 For Trappist-I, it is shown that tidal and rotational deformation of the planets leads to orbital precession that can be detected in the TTV measurements \citep{Bolmont20}.
 In addition, strong interactions between planets in resonant chains can push habitable zone Trappist-I planets into non-synchronous states \citep{Vinson19}.
+Recently, a high accuracy differentiable N-body code for transit timing and dynamical modeling has been developed, with applications to Trappist-I, yet tidal and GR effects have not been included \citep{Agol21}.

 To illustrate the effects of the spin-orbit coupling, we use our numerical package to simulate the long-term dynamics of spin-axis variations, as well as the short-term effects on TTV for Trappist-I. We note that both our numerical package and \textit{POSIDONIUS} \citep{Blanco-Cuaresma17, Bolmont20} consider tidal effects and spin-orbit coupling, beyond point mass dynamics based on Newtonian interactions and GR corrections.
 In particular, \citet{Bolmont20} obtained both dissipative and non-dissipative forces from tidal dissipation and tidal torquing separately, and considered forcing due to planetary rotational deformation.